Cathedral Music

 The Cathedral Organ

 Refurbished and expanded in 2002, the Reuter op.
-2210 with 102 stops, 65 ranks, and 3,800 pipes is the largest pipe organ in New Mexico.
-The organ is a powerful voice in the context of our liturgy and organ concerts with visiting artists take place throughout the program year through our Friends of Cathedral Music Series.
+2210 with 102 stops, 65 ranks, and just under 4,000 pipes is the largest pipe organ in New Mexico.
+The organ is a powerful voice in the context of our liturgy, and organ concerts with visiting artists take place throughout the program year through our Friends of Cathedral Music Series.
+The stoplist for the organ can be viewed HERE.

 Community Outreach